TheDummi/TheDummi/README.md

 ## <p align="center">About</p>
 ### <p align="center">Me</p>
 I'm fairly new to coding and don't really know a lot, though I am trying to learn as much as I can!
-I'm also employed at [Portal Development](https://discord.gg/GPvsMz4YVb) and am currently developing Channel Manager.
+I'm also employed at [Portal Development](https://discord.gg/GPvsMz4YVb) and I'm currently developing Channel Manager.
 My favourite thing to do is by far discord bot developing.

 ### <p align="center">My totally not impressive stats</p>
 ![Dummi's github stats](https://github-readme-stats.vercel.app/api?username=TheDummi&show_icons=true&theme=synthwave)